jiayingwang/simple_graph/README.md

 The simple-graph module contains basic functions for graph.

+## Concept

+A graph is a structure to hold a set of objects in which some pairs of the objects are connected.

+A graph contains two components: __vertices__ and __edges__.

+We consider both directed and undirected edges in this project.
+If the edges are undirected, the graph is called undirected graph, on the other hand, it is called directed graph.

 # License

 simple-graph is a free software.
 See the file LICENSE for the full text.